Andreessen denies Internet bubble, advises Times to stop printing

 "Some bubble," he said, arguing that bubbles are "mass frenzies" that involve public companies.
 "If it's a bubble, it was a bubble that was limited to four companies, that was limited to the private side."

 Andreessen did not name the companies.
-Consumer Internet stocks that have disappointed investors lately after their IPOs include Facebook, Groupon Inc (GRPN.O) and Zynga Inc (ZNGA.O).
+Consumer Internet stocks that have disappointed investors lately after their IPOs include Facebook, Groupon Inc and Zynga Inc.

 To bolster his case, Andreessen said publicly held technology stocks were trading at the biggest discount to industrials since the 1970s.